Social Justice Rooted in

 August 2020

 A cultural competency professional development session was offered as a whole-staff in-service training at Wahlert Catholic at the beginning of 2020-2021 school year.
-To begin the conversation on implicit bias, faculty and staff viewed a TED Talk given by Dushaw Hockett, founder and Executive Director of Safe Places for the Advancement of Community and Equity (SPACEs).
+To begin the conversation, faculty and staff viewed a TED Talk given by Dushaw Hockett, founder and Executive Director of Safe Places for the Advancement of Community and Equity (SPACEs).
 Faculty and staff members completed an inventory of their reactions to various scenarios that could take place in a school setting.
-Staff engaged in an open and powerful discussion, in which many reflected on their experiences in the classroom and times when they could have approached a situation differently.
 The curriculum for this reflective activity was provided through Learning for Justice (formerly known as Teaching Tolerance).
 The session was concluded by leading teachers through Social Justice Standards for grades 9-12 through the lens of Catholic Social Teachings.
-Teachers were asked to form a personal goal based on the standards, and continued to revisit established goals in ongoing professional development throughout the academic year.
+Teachers were asked to form a personal goal based on the standards and continued to revisit established goals in ongoing professional development throughout the academic year.

 Holy Family is proud to introduce Leader in Me, which will be implemented system-wide in the 22-23 school year.